Trackosaurus Managing Director for Ed-Tech Social Enterprise.

 - The successful applicant/s will be invited to work on an investment case for presentation to our Investment Committee during June 2019.
 This includes diving deeper into the business model, theory of change and scaling strategy.

 - Once the Investment Committee has approved the investment case, we’ll draw up the funding contract.
 This is the final step in this process, but the beginning of an exciting journey.

-- Applications will be assessed against the Evaluation Criteria and using the Evaluation Process stated above.
+- Applications will be assessed based on the Submission Requirements and using the Evaluation Process stated above.